 7: Be sure the lender is licensed to lend in your state

 You won’t be able to get a loan if your lender is not licensed to offer online title loans in your state!
 It’s that simple.
 Each state has requirements that an online car title loan lender must meet to be registered.
 It’s up to company you’re working with to be proactive and disclose their updated financial and state information.
 If a lender is not registered in your state they’re not going to offer you a vehicle equity loan.
 This is more common than you’d think.
 Many of the largest companies that fund online car title loans can only fund loans in a handful of states.
-Check your state’s eligibility before you apply!
+Check your state’s eligibility before you submit an application.
 This also applies to retail lenders.
 Even though they may have a physical office in your state you will still want to see if they’re licensed.

 8: Ask your lender if they charge a pre-payment penalty

 The interest clocks start running the day you get cash for using your vehicle’s collateral.
 Because of that, you’ll want to make it a goal to pay off the entire amount before it comes due.
 If you’re able to do this you can eliminate interest charges that you’ll be hit with for the life of the loan.
 The only way this works though is if you’re not charged a pre-payment penalty.
 Read up our vehicle equity lending resources page to get the latest information on what a company actually has to disclose before they offer you a loan.
 Most firms will not charge a pre-payment penalty for early payoff, but some still do.
 Be sure to verify whether your lender has a penalty before you sign off on any car title loans!